vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 2: Prepare Azure SQL Data Warehouse and migrate schema

-1. In SQL Management Studio, click the **connect** button in Object Explorer, chose **Database Engine**, and connect to your SQL Data Warehouse using the **demouser** account and password to verify connectivity.
+1. In SQL Management Studio, select the **connect** button in Object Explorer, chose **Database Engine**, and connect to your SQL Data Warehouse using the **demouser** account and password to verify connectivity.

     ![The Connect to Server dialog box displays with the following field settings: Server name, cohodw.database.windows.net; Authentication, SQL Server Authentication; Login, demouser.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image41.png "Connect to Server")

 2. On your Azure SQL Data Warehouse, expand **databases**, select the **CohoDW** database followed by selecting the **New Query** button.
 We use this query window to run our script to generate the schema later.

-3. Under your SQLCohoDW instance of SQL Server, right click your local copy of CohoDW, and select **Generate Scripts** to launch the Generate and Publish Scripts wizard.
+3. Under your SQLCohoDW instance of SQL Server, right select your local copy of CohoDW, and select **Generate Scripts** to launch the Generate and Publish Scripts wizard.

     ![In Object Explorer, Tasks / Generate Scripts is selected in the sub-menus.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image49.png "Generate schema")

-4. Click **Next** on the Introduction screen.
+4. Select **Next** on the Introduction screen.

-5. On the Choose Objects screen, select the **Select specific database objects** radio button, and check **Tables** followed by clicking **Next**.
+5. On the Choose Objects screen, select the **Select specific database objects** radio button, and check **Tables** followed by selecting **Next**.

     ![In the Generate and Publish Scripts window, under Select the database objects to script, the Select specific-database objects radio button is selected, and below that, the Tasks check box is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image50.png "Generate scripts for tables")

-6. On the Set Scripting Options screen, select the **Save to Clipboard** radio button, and click **Next**.
+6. On the Set Scripting Options screen, select the **Save to Clipboard** radio button, and select **Next**.

     ![In the left pane of the Generate and Publish Scripts dialog box, Set Scripting Options is selected.
 In the right pane, under Specify how scripts should be saved or published, the Save to Clipboard radio button is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image51.png "Save scripts to clipboard")

-7. Accept the defaults for the remaining screens, and click **Finish**.
+7. Accept the defaults for the remaining screens, and select **Finish**.

 8. Paste the results into the Query window that you opened and connected to your Azure SQL Data Warehouse.